Abdullah-AlSawalmeh/abdullah-alsawalmeh/README.md

 ### Hi there 👋
 =====
-1- Python and Javascript enthusiast (Admire code challenges).
+- Python, GO and Javascript enthusiast (Admire code challenges).
-2- DevOps Engineer.
+- DevOps Engineer.

 <!--
 **Abdullah-AlSawalmeh/abdullah-alsawalmeh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.